vivekteja9999/Library-Ease/README.md

 Data storage: The system uses Vectors and Classes to store the details of students and books.
 Initially, 15 books are stored in the library.
 Each student account contains the roll number, balance, and first name.

 # Implementation Details:
-The application is implemented in C++ without using classes, pointers, or structures.
-It employs 2D arrays, functions, loops, if-else, and switch operators to achieve the desired functionality.
+The application is implemented in C++  using classes, loops, if-else, and switch operators to achieve the desired functionality.
 The main() function handles user inputs, presents options to the user, and calls appropriate functions based on the selected options.
 The program runs in a loop until the user decides to exit.

 This project is suitable for students who have completed a Programming Fundamentals course or lab and want to demonstrate their skills in C++ programming without using advanced concepts like classes or pointers.
 It provides a solid foundation for further learning and improvement in C++ and software development.